jimerik1/overpassturbo/readme.md

 - Extract buildings, roads, waterways, power lines, and more from OpenStreetMap
 - Filter by feature types
 - Define search area using polygon coordinates
+- Convert line features to polygon geometries using the `forcepolygon` option
 - Nicely formatted JSON output
 - Interactive API documentation